This document guides you through the different documentation resources that will help you build a marketplace with Medusa.

 Implement Role-Based Access Control

 In your marketplace, you may need to implement role-based access control (RBAC) within stores.
-This will restrict some users' permissions to specified functionalities or endpoints.
+This will restrict some users' permissions to specified functionalities or API Routes.

 If you want to implement this functionality, you can follow the RBAC recipe.